• BMS (Building Management System)

 Kilowatt Hours are the measure of real working power used over time and are the standard of measure utilities use to bill for electricity.

-Satic: Reduces overall kWh usage by improving efficiency.
+We can reduce overall kWh usage by improving efficiency.